determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/k8s-dev-guide.rst

          root: tools/build

 You are now ready to build and run the Determined Master!
-From the Determined repo, run ``devcluster --no-guess-host`` to build and run the Master.
+From the Determined repo, run ``devcluster --no-guess-host`` to build and run the master.

 ************
  Next Steps